 You can't get the best combination of fuel efficiency and engine output without high quality engine components.
 Located inside the gas tank is your Ford Mustang II fuel sending.
 The fuel sending unit will have an outlet pipe on it to service the demands of the fuel pump, and should there be any excess fuel in the carburetor or accumulator a return pipe will be there to take it back to the tank.
 You will also find a float attached to an articulating arm on the fuel sending unit that rises and falls along with the amount of liquid fuel in the gas tank.
 That articulating arm is connected to a resistor that changes its strength based on the position of the float; modulating the signal that tells your Ford Mustang II fuel gauge how much fuel remains in the tank.

 Given all the trouble that can be involved with repairing damage to your car or truck, let www.carpartsdiscount.com be the first place you go to make buying it easy.
-Make all your future car parts purchases at carpartsdiscount.com and realize incredible savings on all your upcoming repairs.
-Get your Mustang II back on the road with the best new or rebuilt parts from the experts at Car Parts Discount.
+Make all your future car parts purchases at carpartsdiscount.com and save time and money on all your upcoming repairs.
+Bring your Mustang II back to life with the highest quality repair parts from the experts at Car Parts Discount.
 Just choose your year from the list below to find the right Ford Mustang II Fuel Sending Unit for your 1978, 1977, 1976, 1975, 1974 model.